ABOUT THE HUFF PROJECT

 Our founder, Stephen Huff, was diagnosed with stage IV inoperable lung cancer, at the age of 29.

-Prior to his diagnosis, Stephen lived an incredibly healthy and clean lifestyle.
+Before his diagnosis, Stephen lived an incredibly healthy and clean lifestyle.
 As a former professional baseball player, he spent his entire life taking care of his body.
-He exercised, ate healthy, and never smoked.
+He exercised, ate healthily, and never smoked.

 Engaged at the time of diagnosis and just months away from their wedding, Stephen and his fiance (now wife) Emily felt hopeless and defeated.
-They were told that the 5 year survival rate for stage IV NSCLC was less than 5%. . . .
+They apprehended that the 5-year survival rate for stage IV NSCLC was less than 5%. . .

 Through their amazing support system of family and friends, they became empowered to learn as much as they could about the different treatment options available for Stephen and others who are facing this disease.
 Stephen started treatment at Vanderbilt, taking targeted therapy due to a rare genetic mutation (ALK) that caused his cancer.
 Soon after they became empowered to become advocates and share their story, so they created The Huff Project.

-Stephen and Emily are confident that by raising the awareness of lung cancer, destroying the negative stigma that's associated with it, and investing in innovative research to continue the development of successful treatment options, they can and will help to create more lung cancer survivors.
+Stephen and Emily are confident that by raising the awareness of lung cancer, destroying the negative stigma that's associated with it, and investing in innovative research to continue the development of successful treatment options, they will turn their adversity into an opportunity to make a difference.
 Please join Team Huff today see how you can get involved!

 DID YOU KNOW